China certifies COMAC to mass produce ARJ-21 regional jets - Xinhua

 COMAC is also developing a bigger C919 jet as part of its efforts to compete against Boeing (BA.N) and Airbus (AIR.PA) in the lucrative narrow-body market.
 The C919 had 24 customers and 600 orders, COMAC said in June.

-(Reporting By Matthew Miller and Fang Cheng; Editing by Himani Sarkar)
+Reporting By Matthew Miller and Fang Cheng; Editing by Himani Sarkar